Mayfield West

 Mayfield West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely impacting the area.
-Key projects include Newcastle Port Logistics Hub, Mayfield Concept Plan, Former Waratah Gasworks Redevelopment, and Waratah Park Masterplan.
-The following details those most relevant.
+AreaSearch has identified six projects likely to impact the area.
+Key projects are Newcastle Port Logistics Hub, Mayfield Concept Plan, Former Waratah Gasworks Redevelopment, and Waratah Park Masterplan.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.